 Connect with people on social media.
 You will need to open a Facebook page or Facebook group, Instagram account, or any of the others if you feel they will bring new audiences to your website.
 If you commit to create share content on social media often, this will improve the popularity and authority of your website as more links will lead to it and you can reach a larger audience by sharing your page among your Facebook friends.

 Once your snail business has a visual identity make sure this is reflected on your website.
-Upload your official logo, use your brand colours, make it stand out.
+Upload your official logo, use your brand colors, make it stand out.
 Share your vision with others and show them that you are a professional snail breeder.